 Today you will be driving to the renowned city of Florence, known for its art and architectural treasures, drop off your car and check in to your centrally located hotel.
 Get to grips with this magical city by taking a stroll to Piazza della Signoria to admire the Romanesque Palazzo Vecchio with its crenulated rooftop and renaissance style statues.
 Much of the city is within easy reach from here, so explore at will and learn about some of Italy’s most remarkable sights.

 Pre-book a morning tour of the fascinating Academy Gallery home to some of Michelangelo's most famous sculptures, the Prisoners, the St. Matthew and of course the renowned David, or opt for a guided tour around the Uffizi Gallery – boasting an even more impressive array of master artworks.
 Spend the afternoon admiring the views from the peaceful town of Fiesole, set in the hills just above the city.
 Ancient ruins and mesmerising panoramas of Florence are easily enjoyed, and it’s only a short drive back to Florence’s many charms.

-Today spend the last of your time exploring the streets and sites of Florence, like it's impressive duomo, before driving to Pisa airport (approx.1 hour) to drop off your car and head back to the UK after a great Italian escape.
+Today spend the last of your time exploring the streets and sites of Florence, like it's impressive duomo, before transferring to Pisa airport (approx.1 hour) and head back to the UK after a great Italian escape.

 The price is based on 2 adults sharing, travelling in April 2024.
 Our Italy Experts can personalise all of our Twin and Multi-Centre holidays to suit you.
 For a bespoke quote, give one of our Personal Travel Planners a call on 01293 765055.